Healthy Recipes Blog

 Do mug cakes really work?

 Yes!
 I was suspicious, too, when I first started making them.
 But they do work, and they produce results that are very close to a real cake crumb - tender, fluffy, and sweet.
 The photo below shows you the beautiful, tender crumb of this cake.
-A spoon showing off the cake's tender crumb.

-What mug should I use?
+What type of mug should I use?

 They all worked, and there wasn't much of a difference.
 Except that with the ramekin, I was worried there for a moment that the batter might overflow!
 But it didn't.
 You can always place your mug on a microwave-safe plate to catch possible spills.